otagobioinformaticsspringschool/2024/index.md

 ## About

 Hosted at the University of Otago, the Bioinformatics Spring School 2022 is a week long training event for researchers, supported by [Genomics Aotearoa](https://www.genomics-aotearoa.org.nz) and the [New Zealand eScience Infrastructure (NeSI)](https://www.nesi.org.nz).
 This event is primarily targeted at researchers and students based in Aotearoa New Zealand.
-International applications will be considered but as this is an in-person
+International applications will be considered but will need to be able to attend in-person.

 We will combine talks from researchers and hands on computational workshops (influenced by [The Carpentries](https://www.carpentries.org)), covering example workflows of DNA variant calling, Genome assembly, environmental DNA (eDNA), and Nanopore.